presnick/ProgramsInformationPeople/_sources/Assignments/ps9.rst

 Problem Set
 -----------

-Go `HERE to see the Problem Set 9 assignment <linkhere.linkhere>`_, where you can find the location of the file to download and edit, and where you can submit your Python file for this assignment.
+Go `HERE to see the Problem Set 9 assignment <https://umich.instructure.com/courses/105657/assignments/131301>`_, where you can find the location of the file to download and edit, and where you can submit your Python file for this assignment.

 **Files you will need to have downloaded and saved in the same directory in order to run this problem set:**